SUMMER CAMP is HERE!

 What is the sleeping arrangement?

 We will be staying in cabins with a capacity of 40 campers per room.
 Sleeping bags and pillows are required.
-Rooms will be preassigned and grouped by biological gender, keeping age and grade in mind.
+Rooms will be preassigned and grouped by biological gender, with age and grade taken into account.

 What if there is an emergency?